 Projects that cross disciplines - consumer electronics, branding, culinary arts and home decor - have been and continue to be the work that hold the most meaning for me.
 I consider myself a global citizen and have worked in professional studios in Europe as well as the US within both the fields of Culinary Arts as well as Industrial Design.

 In my life I have always been the happiest wherever interesting work has taken me and I am currently a Lead Designer at Logitech based in Lausanne, Switzerland.

 During my time at boutique design studios and large corporations, I had the opportunity to experience many different dynamics.

 From quick and fast ideation to meticulously detailed engineering and cost driven projects.

 I have had the chance to design for a wide variety of clients, spanning many industries and materials at factories across the globe.
 From research to production, often involving hands-on work with Engineering teams in China and Taiwan.

-I've been fortunate enough to collect 19 International design awards such as Red Dot Best of the Best, iF, IDEA Gold as well as the the CES Innovation Award.
+I've been fortunate to collect 17 International design awards such as Red Dot Best of the Best, iF, IDEA Gold, IDA Gold as well as the the CES Innovation Award.